WHAT IS RABBIT HAEMORRHAGIC DISEASE?

 - Pale yellowish mucus membrane

-- Petechial haemorrhages within the subcutaneous tissue
+- Petechial hemorrhages within the subcutaneous tissue

-- Petechial haemorrhages within the pericardial wall
+- Petechial hemorrhages within the pericardial wall

 - Anus pasted with loose stool